 Note: if you update the schema without crawling, the queries will fail.

-Note: The crawler is restricted to only pick up csv and parquet files.
+Note: The crawler is restricted to only pick up parquet (preferred) and csv files.

 The three Crawler statuses are as follows: